-It is possible to define certain keys on the terminal keyboard for fast access to the CHARONCP functionalilty while you are in CHARONCP:
+It is possible to define certain keys on the terminal keyboard for fast access to the CHARONCP functionality while you are in CHARONCP.

+To define an equivalence string and a set of attributes with a key on the terminal keyboard, use:

+'''

+$ CHARONCP

+CHARONCP> DEFINE /KEY <key-name> <equivalence-string>

+'''

-Command Description \$ CHARONCP CHARONCP&gt; DEFINE /KEY <key-name> <equivalence-stri ng&gt;</equivalence-stri </key-name> Defines an equivalence string and a set of attributes with a key on the terminal keyboard.
-You can have a set of keys defined automatically for use with the CHARONCP utility by placing DEFINE/KEY commands in the file SYS\$LOGIN:CHARONCP_KEYDEFS.INI Example: \$ CHARONCP CHARONCP> DEFINE /KEY F1 "SET MAGTAPE MKA600: /UNLOAD" \$ CHARONCP CHARONCP> SHOW KEY <key-name></key-name> Displays key definitions created with the DEFINE/KEY command.
+You can have a set of keys defined automatically for use with the CHARONCP utility by placing DEFINE/KEY commands in the file SYS\$LOGIN: CHARONCP_KEYDEFS.INI

+'''

+$ CHARONCP

+CHARONCP> DEFINE /KEY F1 "SET MAGTAPE MKA600: /UNLOAD"

+'''

+To display key definitions created with the DEFINE/KEY command, use:

+'''

+$ CHARONCP

+CHARONCP> SHOW KEY <key-name>

+'''

 Refer to the DCL help entry for SHOW KEY for further information.

+'''

+$ CHARONCP

-Example: \$ CHARONCP CHARONCP&gt; SHOW KEY F1 DEFAULT key state definitions: F1 = "set magtape mka600: /unload" CHARONCP&gt;
+CHARONCP> SHOW KEY F1

+DEFAULT key state definitions:

+F1 = "set magtape mka600: /unload"

+CHARONCP>

+'''

-For more information refer to the OpenVMS DCL Dictionary (DEFINE/KEY section).
+1 For more information refer to the OpenVMS DCL Dictionary (DEFINE/KEY section).

 Displaying version

-Command Description

-\$ CHARONCP SHOW VERSION Displays the CHARONCP package version number and architecture.
+To display the CHARONCP package version number and architecture, use:

+\$ CHARONCP SHOW VERSION

 This can be useful for customers reporting issues with the CHARONCP software.

-Example: \$ CHARONCP SHOW VERSION CHARONCP version id is: V1.3
+\$ CHARONCP SHOW VERSION CHARONCP version id is: V1.3